mikaelahonen/notebook/Machine Learning/README.md

 # Machine Learning
-Algorithms and methods that can handle variant and complex data whereas clustering is classification is meant to idenfify categorical data and regression continuous data.
+Algorithms and methods that can handle variant and complex data.
+I define machine algorithms to be able to solve both categorical and numeric response variables.

 ## Bagging
 A technique where other models, often trees, are used.